LEARN Correct Right & Left Hand Technique in 20 minutes

 Beginner Bass Guitar Songs

-Songs For Bass Beginners
+Easy Songs For Bass Beginners

 Hey, listen up, my friends!
-You’ve just stumbled headfirst into the mesmerizing world of the bass guitar, and let me tell you, it’s a hell of a ride.
+You’ve just stumbled headfirst into the mesmerizing world of the electric bass guitar, and let me tell you, it’s a hell of a ride.
 You’re now officially infected with a bug that’s got no antidote.
 In fact, this four-string beast is the antidote to whatever else ails you in life.
 Embrace the groove, my friends, ’cause you’re in for a wild journey!

 Like everyone else, you have to begin someplace.
 That means playing easy bass guitar songs for beginners that will help build your chops and set you up as a phenomenal bassist in the years to come.
 It also means finding the best bass guitar songs that are easy on the ear, but also easy on the fingers.